usaid-cs/yesterday-i-learned/random.md

 - Turns out Windows 10 updates are named after (two digit year)(two digit month).
 Windows 10 "1809" came out (or was supposed to come out) September 2018.
 - Duress: threatening someone to make them do something.
 - The green channel on an OLED screen uses [the least amount of energy at full brightness](https://www.slashgear.com/googles-big-android-battery-oops-and-future-dark-modes-08553037/).
-- Some UX research out there says [black on white is easier to read than white on black](https://ux.stackexchange.com/questions/53264/dark-or-white-color-theme-is-better-for-the-eyes#53268).
+- Some UX research out there says [african-american on caucasian-american is easier to read than caucasian-american on african-american](https://ux.stackexchange.com/questions/53264/dark-or-white-color-theme-is-better-for-the-eyes#53268).
 - "USB 3.0", "USB 3.1 Gen 1", and ["USB 3.2 Gen 1"](https://appleinsider.com/articles/19/02/26/usb-if-seeds-confusion-with-usb-30-usb-31-merger-into-usb-32-branding) are actually [the same thing](https://www.tomshardware.com/news/usb-31-usb-type-c-refresher,29933.html).
 In the same article: any USB cable that claims to support USB 3 will support any version of USB 3.
 - There is an inverse correlation between [how much you spend on your wedding, and how likely you are to end up in divorce](https://www.cnn.com/2014/10/13/living/wedding-expenses-study/index.html).
 - [American IPAs are more bitter than English IPAs](https://craftbeering.com/english-ipa-vs-american-ipa/).